ddpbsd/ossec-documentation/about/architecture.rst

 OSSEC Architecture
 ==================

-OSSEC is comprised of multiplepieces that work together.
+OSSEC is made up of multiple pieces working together.
 In an agent/server configuration the central manager is responsible for receiving information from agents, syslog devices, and from agentless devices.

 In a stand-alone environment a system mostly monitors itself, performing all of the functions of both the agent and server.